 Two days until liftoff I decided to test the running lights.
 Soon found they had three modes of operation: Flicker, Dim and Off.
 The sockets were

-spruce things up.
+things up.
 Funny thing, when that vinyl contact paper heats up in the sun, it shrinks like shrink wrap.
-Couple of well placed staples
+Couple of well placed staples delays the

 Cleaned up nicely, huh?
 Back to reality!